-The Titania is a radio sub module for wireless communication between devices such as control systems, remote controls, sensors etc. It offers several radio configurations, address modes and relieves the host system of radio-specific tasks such as
+The Telesto-II was designed as a radio sub module for wireless communication between devices such as control systems, remote controls, sensors etc. It offers several addressing modes and relieves the host system of radio-specific tasks such as

 - checksum calculation,

-- · address resolution and
+- address resolution, and

-- repetition of addressed but unacknowledged telegrams (if enabled).
+- repetition of unacknowledged telegrams.